igrigorik/videospeed/CONTRIBUTING.md

 (machine-checked twin: `specs/SpeedArbiter.tla`).
 PRs touching speed behavior must identify which transition-table cell(s) they change and why.
-Classifier heuristics (gesture evidence) must cite the issue that motivated them. `npm test` runs the conformance, model-checking, and differential suites that enforce this.
+Classifier heuristics (gesture evidence) must cite the issue that motivated them. `npm test` runs the JavaScript conformance and differential suites.
+Run `npm run test:tlc` separately for the pinned two-media TLA+ model; it requires Java 11 or newer and downloads a checksum-verified TLC artifact outside the repository.
+CI runs both commands.
+Changes to shared/local arbitration or controller lifecycle should also run `npm run build && node tests/e2e/run-e2e.js arbitration` for the two-media browser fixture.

 ## Optional